ASendellPrice/STRONG_pipeline_avon/README.md

 # Running STRONG on avon

 This repository outlines how to run the metagenome assembler STRONG (Strain Resolution ON Graphs, https://github.com/chrisquince/STRONG) on Warwick's HTC avon.
-The bulk of the pipeline runs within a singularity image prepared by Warwick's Scientific Computing RTP.
-Taxonomic classification via gtdbtk is conducted outside of the container using a conda environment.
+The bulk of the pipeline runs within a singularity image prepared by Warwick's Scientific Computing RTP, which is available at path: /home/shared/STRONG/containers/STRONG-b25b173.sif.
+Taxonomic classification via gtdbtk is conducted outside of the container via a conda environment.

 ## Step 1: Generate input